 - Ovulatory factor infertility.
 IUI may also be performed for women who have infertility caused by problems with ovulation, including an absence of ovulation or a reduced number of eggs.

 - Semen allergy.
-Rarely, a woman could have an allergy to proteins in her partner's semen.
+Rarely, an allergy to proteins in semen can cause infertility.
 Ejaculation into the vagina causes redness, burning and swelling where the semen contacts the skin.
 A condom can protect you from the symptoms, but it also prevents pregnancy.
 If your sensitivity is severe, IUI can be effective, since many of the proteins in semen are removed before the sperm is inserted.

 Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.
 Risks include:

 - Infection.
 There's a slight risk of developing an infection as a result of the procedure.